blakeharv/psychic-octo-ninja/favorite_quotes.md

 "You know there is no God right?
 You already figured out that it's all just a bunch of crap that's all made up to keep you from being who you are."
 — Sister Mary Eunice

 "Why do people believe in Allah, Krishna, Buddha, or, for that matter Zeus or any number of other deities?
 It’s simple really.
-Beliefs are based on prayer and our desire to influence and control.
+Beliefs are based on prayer, and our innate human desire to influence and control.
 Every single deity will answer your prayers in the exact same manner as God the Father — "Yes, No, or Maybe."
 — B

 "How can there ever be a heaven when so many happy, good things make us hurt so very much?"